acidonper/ocp-gitops-argocd-with-external-secrets/README.md

 ### External Secrets Objects

-Install the operator and create the different secrets in AWS Secrets Manager is the first step of the process.
+Installing the operator and creating the different secrets in AWS Secrets Manager is the first step of the process.
 Once the previous requirement is met, it is time to start working with AWS secrets.

 First of all, it is required to create a *Secret Storage*.
 The idea behind the SecretStore resource is to separate concerns of authentication/access and the actual Secret and configuration needed for workloads.
 The ExternalSecret specifies what to fetch, the SecretStore specifies how to access.
 This resource is namespaced.